Metallica launch new whiskey created using sonic vibrations from concert

 Metallica have released an addition to their Blackened American whiskey line.

-The new liquor Rye The Lighting, which is named after their iconic 1984 album ‘Ride The Lighting’, was crafted using low hertz frequencies from the band’s music to vibrate the barrels.
+The new liquor Rye The Lightning, which is named after their iconic 1984 album ‘Ride The Lightning’, was crafted using low hertz frequencies from the band’s music to vibrate the barrels.

 According to Rob Dietrich, master distiller for the whiskey line, Metallica’s Rye the Lightning is crafted from Kentucky straight rye whiskeys aged between 5-8 years and then finished in Madeira wine and Caribbean rum casks for 2-14 weeks each.